shaunaks/python-monasca/README.md

     monasca-service --config-file /etc/monasca/monasca-anomaly.conf

-To start the monasca ui server, run the following command

-    gunicorn -k eventlet --worker-connections=100 --backlogs=100
-             --paste /etc/monasca/dashboard.conf

-    the ElasticSearch Kibana has been changed.
-This section needs some rework.
+If you are developing monasca, and would like to run all the services in one screen and use default configurations, then you can simply run the following command from monasca root direction:

+    screen -c kiloeyes

 Monasca Integration with OpenStack Horizon
 ==========================================